xinyee20/tp/docs/UserGuide.md

 attendance serves as a reminder on the first page of the app for you to check on the student and perform any follow-up actions, if necessary.

-<p align="center"><img src="images/flaggedatt.png" alt="Picture of flag attendance GUI"></p>

-<p align="center"><i>Figure 3.2.2.1 User interface showing the layout of the flagged attendance tab</i></p>

-> :bulb: Tip: Class has started! `Aaron Tan` is not in the zoom class yet.
+> :bulb: TIP: Class has started! `Aaron Tan` is not in the zoom class yet.
 Flag his attendance and
 >proceed with teaching.
 With the flag attendance tab, you will be reminded to check again after class.

+<p align="center"><img src="images/flaggedatt.png" alt="Picture of flag attendance GUI"></p>

+<p align="center"><i>Figure 3.2.2.1 User interface showing the layout of the flagged attendance tab</i></p>

 ##### **Questions tab**